develprr/metamatic-framework/README.md

 What happens here is that since the available cars were defined already earlier in the MetaStore, now when a new CarSelector component instance is created, the available cars will be copied into its state from the MetaStore already in the constructor.
 A very convenient way to preconfigure React object's states upon initialization!
 Of course, in real world, the available cars list won't be hard-coded inside MetaStore.
-They will rather be loaded over REST API and then placed into MetaStore by preferrably using **updateState** function.
+They will rather be loaded over REST API and then placed into MetaStore by preferrably using **updateStore** function.
 Either way, **connect** function will clone that car data into CarSelector's state immediately when it's available!